Defending Your Savings Against Significant Downturns

 image_3.jpg

-Again, for each ETF, using each method, the CAGR was determined and is charted above.
+For each ETF, using each strategy, the CAGR was determined and is charted above:

 Sharpe Ratio